-- Phase 1 Cancer Clinical Trials (first in person)
+Phase 1 Cancer Clinical Trials (first in person)

-- Discovery-driven clinical treatments for adult cancer patients affected by all types of cancer
+Discovery-driven clinical treatments for adult cancer patients affected by all types of cancer

-The GRU Cancer Center has been awarded a five-year grant from the National Cancer Institute to lead the state’s only cancer research program focused on better access to clinical trials and cancer treatments for minority and underserved patients.
+The Georgia Cancer Center has been awarded a five-year grant from the National Cancer Institute to lead the state’s only cancer research program focused on better access to clinical trials and cancer treatments for minority and underserved patients.

 Clinical Trials Program